 Resources for New Jersey’s HR Professionals

-Staffing firms specialize in the human resource professional’s expertise—recruiting great employees.
+Staffing firms specialize in a core area of HR expertise—recruiting great employees.
 Along with this, HR associations are networking assets that give HR professionals access to new developments in the field, professional development and training, and connections with other HR professionals.

-For these reasons, staffing firms and HR associations in New Jersey are listed as resources here:
+Some of the top staffing firms and HR associations in New Jersey are:

 - New Jersey Human Resource Planning Group